Appointing mentors and advisors

-When is the right time to appoint mentors and advisers?
+When is the right time to appoint mentors and advisors?

-There’s no hard and fast rule about when to appoint mentors and advisers: it’s all about working out when it’s right for your business.
+There’s no hard and fast rule about when to appoint mentors and advisors: it’s all about working out when it’s right for your business.

 Advisers typically come into the picture if:

 - You establish your business structure as a trust,